refaktor/rye-website/content/cookbook/rye-fyne/examples.md

 What's new: `header?` `show-header-row!` `update-header!`

-Rye comes with the Spreadsheet value type.
+Rye comes with the Table value type.
 Here we load it from CSV and then display it in a Fyne table.

 ![LOTR team](../lotr_team.png)